Tony118g/bundu-restaurant/README.md

 #### The Menu
 * ##### User Menu Display
     * The menu page is available to all users.
 This is where users can view the restaurant menu.
-Menu items include details such as the item description, price and availability.
+Menu items include details such as the item description, price, and availability.
-    * The page is separated into three sections for starters, mains and deserts.
+    * The page is separated into three sections for starters, mains, and desserts.
     * When a menu item is clicked, a modal appears with a picture of the food item.
     * If a custom image has not been added then a default image is used to inform the user that a picture of the item is not available yet.
     * If the staff user marks the item as unavailable, a label will appear to inform users that the item is unavailable.
 This enables the restaurant to still advertise an item but make it known that it is currently not available.